top of page

 Teach Technical Principles to Non-Technical Employees

-LOCATION: â€‹AT&T Center for Systems Education (CSed)
+LOCATION: AT&T Center for Systems Education (CSed)

 SITUATION:

-An observation room at the Center provided the opportunity to observe teachers and students real-time; and evaluation criteria would be provided to both students and teachers.
-Courses would be modified to improve the learning experience and achieve desired job-performance goals.
+AT&T's commitment to employee training included an organization implementing a wide variety of Instructional Design and Instructional Technology tools and techniques.
+An observation room at the Center provided the opportunity to observe teachers and students in real-time, with evaluation criteria provided to both students and teachers.
+Courses were modified to improve the learning experience and achieve desired job-performance goals.

 NEEDS DEFINITION:

-Surveys were provided to work group supervisors to determine desired level and depth of learning to be taught, and desired work outcomes.
+Training Requirements Analysis: Surveys were provided to work group supervisors to determine desired level and depth of learning to be taught, and desired work outcomes.

 bottom of page